Kaustavsunny/Movie-Recommendation-System/README.md

-# Movie-Recommendation-System
+# Movie-Recommender-System
-It is content based movie recommendation system.
+It is content based movie recommender system.
 You can check it here:http://localhost:8501/